jasonpa/jasonpa.github.io/_pages/contact.md

 ---
 # We are moved

-Our new address will be **2617 Saint Johns Street in Port Moody**.
-We start working temporarily on the 2nd floor, within the **Advanced Healing Arts**, on Wednesday, July 19, until our downstairs unit is ready.
+  - Our new address is **2617 Saint Johns Street in Port Moody**.
+  - We will start working temporarily on the 2nd floor, within the **Advanced Healing Arts**, until our downstairs unit is ready.

 <!-- {% include figure image_path="/assets/images/suterbrook06.jpg" alt="" caption="One block North of the Inlet Centre Skytrain Station." %} -->